-Interview with Dennis James Bartel
+Interviews – Dennis James Bartel

 Read DJB’s High’d Up Interview, as the tables are turned on the great interviewer.
-Click here
+Click here.

-The Art of the Aircheck
+Broadcasting – The Art of the Aircheck

 Radio Fans, check out Airchecks by James Bartel from the beloved and departed WGMS, Washington, D.C., in the 1990s, and by Dennis Bartel from L.A.’s top-ranked classical station KUSC, 2007-17.
-Click here
+Click here for audio.

-Interview with Philip Levine
+Interviews – Philip Levine

 Philip Levine (1928-2015) was one of America’s most celebrated poets of the past half-century.
 He won the Pulitzer Prize and served as United States Poet Laureate.
 Three of his books won the National Book Award for Poetry.
 He received the Wallace Stevens Award and the Leonore Marshall Poetry Prize, both from The Academy of American Poets; the Levinson Prize from Poetry Magazine, the Ruth Lilly Poetry Prize, the Frank O’Hara Prize, the Harriet Monroe Memorial Prize, and so many more.
 Levine also served for two years as chair of the Literature Panel of the National Endowment for the Arts.
 Terrance Rafferty wrote, “What gives Levine’s work its urgency is that impulse to commemorate, the need to restore to life people who were never, despite their deadening work, dead things themselves, and who deserve to be rescued from the longer death of being forgotten.”
 The interview was recorded at the poet’s home in Fresno, California.
 Click here for audio.